apollographql/datasource-rest/README.md

 - You can tell `RESTDataSource` to de-duplicate a request against new requests that start after it completes, not just overlapping requests.
 (This was the poorly-documented behavior of `RESTDataSource` prior to v5.0.0.)
 - You can control the "deduplication key" independently from the `KeyValueCache` cache key.

-You do this by overriding the `deduplicationPolicyFor` method in your class.
+You do this by overriding the `requestDeduplicationPolicyFor` method in your class.
 This method takes an URL and a request, and returns a policy object with one of three forms:

 - `{policy: 'deduplicate-during-request-lifetime', deduplicationKey: string}`: This is the default behavior for GET requests.
 If a request with the same deduplication key is in progress, share its result.
 Otherwise, start a request, allow other requests to de-duplicate against it while it is running, and forget about it once the request returns successfully.
 - `{policy: 'deduplicate-until-invalidated', deduplicationKey: string}`: This was the default behavior for GET requests in versions prior to v5.
 If a request with the same deduplication key is in progress, share its result.
 Otherwise, start a request and allow other requests to de-duplicate against it while it is running.
 All future requests with policy `deduplicate-during-request-lifetime` or `deduplicate-until-invalidated` with the same `deduplicationKey` will share the same result until a request is started with policy `do-not-deduplicate` and a matching entry in `invalidateDeduplicationKeys`.